Requests for items at Webster Library currently suspended. More info.

 • The residency will run for a period of 8 weeks at 15 hours per week.

-• The student resident will conduct their research and complete their project outcome at the Vanier Library on Concordia’s Loyola Campus.
-Some offsite work may be undertaken on an as-needed basis and determined in discussion with the Head, Special Collections and Archives.
+• The student resident will conduct their research and complete their project outcome at the Vanier Library located on Concordia’s Loyola Campus.
+Some offsite work may be undertaken on an as-needed basis and determined in discussion with the Special Collections Librarian and Archivist.

-• The resident’s schedule will be determined in consultation with the Head, Special Collections and Archives.
-Normally, the student will spend 2 days per week at the Library.
+• The resident’s schedule will be determined in consultation with the Special Collections Librarian and Archivist.
+Normally, the student will spend two or three days per week at the Library, between from 9:00am to 5:00pm, depending on their availabilities.

 • This is a paid student resident program.
 The rate of pay is determined using the scale established by Concordia University.
-For undergraduate students, the rate of pay is currently $17.26 per hour.
-Masters students receive $22.14 per hour and PhD students receive $29.81 per hour of work.
+For undergraduate students, the rate of pay is currently $19.95 per hour.
+Master’s students receive $24.95 per hour, and PhD students receive $33.59 per hour of work.

 • The student in residence will have the opportunity to engage with and be supported by all members of the Special Collections and Archives team.